JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ![Source sets](source-sets.png){width=300}

->Source set names are case sensitive.
+> Source set names are case-sensitive.
 >
 {type="note"}

 Source sets are added to the `sourceSets` block of the top-level `kotlin` block.
+For example, this is the source sets structure you get when creating a multiplatform library with the IntelliJ IDEA project wizard:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">